With plenty of outdoor activities and enriching experiences, The Oasis at Death Valley is perfect for a family getaway

 Kids just love Death Valley.
 With nearby ghost towns, plenty of strange critters, and endless opportunities for good old-fashioned outdoor adventure, Death Valley is a place that inspires wonder.
 Instead of seeing the world through their smartphones or laptops, Death Valley encourages children to unplug and experience their surroundings directly.
 Forget about virtual reality — this is real reality.

-Here’s a look at a weekend of family fun in America’s iconic desert national park.
+Here’s a look at three days of family fun (and learning!) in America’s iconic desert national park.

 Discover Desert Denizens

-On the way back to the inn, take a detour for the easy walk along the Salt Creek Interpretive Trail’s boardwalk to look for rare desert pupfish.
+On the way back, take a detour for the easy walk along the Salt Creek Interpretive Trail’s boardwalk to look for rare desert pupfish.
 Especially during the spring mating season, these energetic little fish put on quite a show as they scuffle for territory and look for partners.

 Breakfast at the Inn Dining Room